VibAltekar/Juice/readME.md

 5. MCU responds "you have consumed more than your daily intake"

 Note: Program accounts a little for typos and forgetting to send the amount of carbs/protein etc., because I felt like those would be things I forget or mess up while texting back, if I used this app reguarly.

+TO RUN AT HOME:

+1. comment out the libraries that are not installed (most likely bs4, urrlib, matplotlib, numpy, twilio* and maybe flask)
+2. run python3 Juicero_Code.py